doziermc/backend-gis-challenge/README.md

 uvicorn calculate_properties.main:app --reload
 ```

-5. Open `run_calc_props.py` and ensure the `location` variable is set to "local".
-Update the `geojson` variable to one of your choosing, and run the script in a new terminal:
+5. Open `run_calc_props.py` and update the `geojson` variable to one of your choosing, and run the script in a new terminal:

 ```bash
 backend-gis-challenge % python run_calc_props.py